dinedrop/.github/profile/README.md

 ## Contact

-If you have any questions or would like to get in touch with us, please email us at [contact@dinedrop.com](mailto:contact@dinedrop.com).
-You can also find us on [Twitter](https://twitter.com/dinedrop) and [Facebook](https://facebook.com/dinedrop).
+If you have any questions or would like to get in touch with us, please email us at [contact@dinedrop.com](mailto:rhythmshandlya@gmail.com)

 ## License